safonovpro/node-html-crawler/README.md

 ### Find bad internal links on site

-Application looks for links on all pages of the site and save their statuses in the csv-file.
+Application looks for links on all pages of the site and saves their statuses in the csv-file.
 Thus, you can find bad internal links.

+    node example/check-ex-links-on-domain.js safonov.pro

 ```js
 const fs = require('fs');